Phantasm0009/custodian/README.md

 ---

-**Archivemind** - Preserving Discord knowledge, one channel at a time! 🤖📚
+**ArchiveMind** - Preserving Discord knowledge, one channel at a time! 🧠📚